RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 > For the sake of brevity, repeated code will be omitted.

 Well, it seems logically correct, the unit tests also passed, we will call it **optimization(1)**.
-Within a few days, [dtolnay] reviewed my PR and replied: _Would you be able to put together a benchmark assessing the worst case impact?
+Within a few days, [@dtolnay] reviewed my PR and replied: _Would you be able to put together a benchmark assessing the worst case impact?
 The new implementation does potentially 50% more conditional branches in the hot loop_.

 Ok, let's do a benchmark: